-- 201 Created The collection or structured resource was created in its entirety. - 403 Forbidden This indicates at least one of two conditions: 1) the server does not allow the creation of collections at the given location in its namespace, or 2) the parent collection of the Request-URI exists but cannot accept members. - 405 Method Not Allowed MKCOL can only be executed on a deleted/non-existent resource. - 409 Conflict A collection cannot be made at the Request-URI until one or more intermediate collections have been created. - 415 Unsupported Media Type- The server does not support the request type of the body. - 425 Insufficient Space on Resource The resource does not have sufficient space to record the state of the resource after the execution of this method.
+201 (Created) - The collection or structured resource was created in its entirety.

+403 (Forbidden) - This indicates at least one of two conditions: 1) the server does not allow the creation of collections at the given location in its namespace, or 2) the parent collection of the Request-URI exists but cannot accept members.

+405 (Method Not Allowed) - MKCOL can only be executed on a deleted/non-existent resource.

+409 (Conflict) - A collection cannot be made at the Request-URI until one or more intermediate collections have been created.

+415 (Unsupported Media Type)- The server does not support the request type of the body.

+507 (Insufficient Storage) - The resource does not have sufficient space to record the state of the resource after the execution of this method.

+8.3.3 Example - MKCOL